 - Seek window manufacturers that have tested and certified their product lines for hurricane resistance, including Miami Dade certification.

 - Specify impact-resistant glazing.
 Hurricane shutters can be dependent upon the timely and competent deployment of them prior to a hurricane’s arrival.
 That is not always a sure or successful thing.

 - Insist that a representative of the window manufacturer come to the project, review the proper installation methods of the window with the contractor’s crew prior to any installation, and then have them witness a representative window installation.
 A tested and certified window can be useless if installed improperly.

 - Seek door products that have been tested and certified for hurricane resistance, including Miami Dade certification.
 Overhead doors require special attention to their details (particularly related to their vertical track systems) in order to meet hurricane resistant standards.

 - Review FEMA flood hazard maps for 100-year storm surge levels for the location in question – the results can be humbling.
 In downtown Christiansted, St. Croix, along the waterfront, the 100-year storm surge high water mark can be as much as 12 feet above the normally used local waterfront sidewalks.

-The importance of hurricane-proof building materials cannot be stressed enough in the design process.
+The importance of hurricane resistant construction and hurricane proof building materials cannot be stressed enough in the design process.